-SUBJECT: A request to amend the Future Land Use Map (FLUM) Designation from Agriculture to Industrial APPLICANT/AGENT: Clay Sweger, AICP, LEED AP EDA Consultants, Inc. PROPERTY OWNER: Black Flag Metalsmith, LLC LOCATION: North of NW County Road 235, approximately 600 feet west of the intersection of NW County Road 235 and NW $148^{\rm th}$ Terrace PARCEL ID NUMBER: 03918-003-000 ACREAGE: ±6.98 acres PROJECT PLANNER: Justin Tabor, AICP RECOMMENDATION: Staff recommends that the Planning & Zoning Board transmit the proposed Small Scale Comprehensive Plan Amendment EDA Consultants, Inc. on behalf of Black Flag Metalsmith, LLC to the City Commission with a recommendation to approve.
-RECOMMENDED MOTION: Based upon the presentation before this Board and Staff's recommendation, this Board finds the application for a Small Scale Comprehensive Plan Amendment submitted by EDA Consultants, Inc. on behalf of Black Flag Metalsmith, LLC to be consistent with the City of Alachua Comprehensive Plan and transmits the application to the City Commission, with a recommendation to approve.
+SUBJECT: A request to amend the Official Zoning Atlas from Agricultural (A) to Light & Warehouse Industrial (ILW) APPLICANT/AGENT: Clay Sweger, AICP, LEED AP EDA Consultants, Inc. PROPERTY OWNER: Black Flag Metalsmith, LLC LOCATION: North of NW County Road 235, approximately 600 feet west of the intersection of NW County Road 235 and NW $148^{\rm th}$ Terrace PARCEL ID NUMBER: 03918-003-000 ACREAGE: ±6.98 acres PROJECT PLANNER: Justin Tabor, AICP RECOMMENDATION: Staff recommends that the Planning & Zoning Board transmit the Site-Specific Amendment to the Official Zoning Atlas submitted by EDA Consultants, Inc. on behalf of Black Flag Metalsmith, LLC to the City Commission with a recommendation to approve.
+RECOMMENDED MOTION: Based upon the competent substantial evidence presented at this hearing, the presentation before this Board, and Staff's recommendation, this Board finds the application for a Site- Specific Amendment to the Official Zoning Atlas submitted by EDA Consultants, Inc. on behalf of Black Flag Metalsmith, LLC to be consistent with the City of Alachua Comprehensive Plan and in compliance with the Land Development Regulations and transmits the application to the City Commission, with a recommendation to approve.